KULTHEOM/Cough-Strength-Measuring-device-using-ML-DL-and-Multisensory-Approach-/README.md

 User-Friendly Interface: The device comes with an intuitive interface that allows users to input personal data such as age, height, and weight, and receive accurate results.

-AI/ML Integration: The system uses machine learning algorithms to predict cough severity based on collected data.
+AI/ML Integration: The system uses machine learning and Deep Learning algorithms to predict cough severity based on collected data.

 **Components**